sannyschulz/mas-service-registry/storage/readme.md

-Build instructions for the storage module.
+# Build instructions for the storage module

 requires: sqlite3

-On Windows:
+**On Windows:**

 you need to install gcc first.
 You can use the mingw-w64 package from the MSYS2 project.

-download and install MSYS2 from https://www.msys2.org/
+download and install MSYS2 from [https://www.msys2.org/](https://www.msys2.org/)
 msys2-base-x86_64-*.tar.zst: Same as .sfx.exe but as an ZSTD archive unpack move folder to C:\msys64